mlbvncs/Calculator1/README.md

 # Calculator1

-Graphical interface design for a calculator using Python (Tkinter).
+Graphical user interface (GUI) design for a calculator using Python (Tkinter).

 ## Objectives

-Create a graphical interface that simulates all the basic functionalities of a calculator.
+Create a graphical user interface that simulates all the basic functionalities of a calculator.

 ## Getting Started